 Do let me know how you like it.

 If you are looking for cupcakes from this recipe, I’ve shared my recipe for the best chocolate cupcakes with vanilla buttercream frosting for ya.
+This recipe makes a perfect dozen, so that you can scale the recipe to make as many dozen as you need!
+Talk about easy! 🙂

 This post contains affiliate links.